rubenfiszel/master-thesis/src/rbpf.md

 ### Introduction

-Compared to a plain particle filter, RBPF leverages the linearity of some components of the state by assuming our model gaussian conditioned on a latent variable: Given the attitude $q_t$, our model is linear.
+Compared to a plain particle filter, RBPF leverages the linearity of some components of the state by assuming our model to be Gaussian conditioned on a latent variable: Given the attitude $q_t$, our model is linear.
 This is where RBPF shines: We use particle filtering to estimate our latent variable, the attitude, and we use the optimal kalman filter to estimate the state variable.
 If a plain particle can be seen as the simple average of particle states, then the RBPF can be seen as the "average" of many Gaussians.
 Each particle is an optimal kalman filter conditioned on the particle's latent variable, the attitude.

 Indeed, the advantage of particle filters is that they assume no particular form for the posterior distribution and transformation of the state.
 But as the state widens in dimensions, the number of needed particles to keep a good estimation grows exponentially.
 This is a consequence of ["the curse of dimensionality"}(https://en.wikipedia.org/wiki/Curse_of_dimensionality): for each dimension, we would have to consider all additional combination of state components.
 In our context, we have 10 dimensions ($\mathbf{v}$,$\mathbf{p}$,$\mathbf{q}$), which is already large, and it would be computationally expensive to simulate a too large number of particles.